One of the cornerstones of a learning organisation is that the members of this organisation has a shared vision on the purpose of the organisation.

 "The oil and gas industry , and special the drilling activity is a very complicated process where uncertainty is a major factor .
 Uncertainty goes from not knowing which geological formation the drill bit will encounter, with as result not knowing what the performance of the bit will be compared to targeted performance .

-Nevertheless, everything can be controlled now a day’s, so if anything goes wrong, small pieces of the system can be analyzed, corrected and the whole system will work again.
+pieces of the system can be analyzed, corrected and the whole system will work

 All best practices are written in policies and procedures.
 The whole drilling activity is a high tech mechanical process which is complicated , but easily controlled.